RING JOINT GASKET

 RX Series gaskets are interchangeable with R series oval or octagonal rings used on API 6B flanges.
 RX type gaskets perform excellent in 6B flanged blowout preventer stacks, which requires the additional mass of the RX gasket to support the higher pressures with higher vibrations and heavier weights of these units.

 BX Series can only be used with 6BX flanges and 16BX hubs although similar in style to the octagonal gaskets, the BX-Gaskets have been designed for higher-pressure ratings starting at 5,000 lbs. and ending with 20,000 lbs.
 Pitch diameters on BX gaskets are slightly larger than the pitch diameter of the flange.
 This forces the gasket to initially seal on its outside angles and secondly seal with its inside angles as the flange is bolted down to respective torque settings.

-Gaskets coin themselves (Blend In / Molds) to the surface finish of the groove, forming a custom surfaceseal.
+Gaskets coin themselves (Blend In / Molds) to the surface finish of the groove, forming a custom seal surface.
 The vent hole on the BX Series through the gasket helps equalize pressures caught between the flange grooves.
 Gaskets that have been torqued initiating a metal-to-metal seal should be discarded and not reused.